Best Rewards Credit Cards in Canada for 2026

 Your credit card's payment network (i.e., Amex, Visa, or Mastercard) sorts every transaction into a single spending category based on the type of store you visited, not what you bought.
 For example, buying a candy bar at a gas station will probably count towards gas, not groceries.

-Once a transaction is posted, your bank awards cash back or points at the rate matching its spending category.
-Neither you, your bank, nor your payment network can re-categorize a transaction before or after it’s been posted.
+Once a transaction is posted, your bank awards cash back or points at a rate that matches its spending category.
+Neither you, your bank, nor your payment network can re-categorize a transaction before or after it's been posted.

 Don't worry, it's not as complicated as it sounds!
 To maximize your credit card rewards, you can: